-The data did not really support or disprove my hypothesis.
+• The data did not really support or disprove my hypothesis.
 It did not prove what the doctor said to my aunt either.

-The tap water was higher than most of the brands of bottled water I tested.
+• The tap water was higher than most of the brands of bottled water I tested.
 It was right in the middle of these numbers.
 What it does suggest, is that more work needs to be done.

-The limitations of this research are simple: the sample is too small and many more should be tested.
-More trials should be done, maybe with bottles from different manufacturing places, and over a longer period of time.

-There are many people who would be very interested in this type of project.
-Doctors, consumer like me, water product people, and anyone who wants healthy water would be interested.

-Next steps, if I want to continue this project would be to find different samples, and check those out I would also share my research with adults in my community and get feedback from them.
-I would also like to visit a water place where tap water is restored for drinking and see what they say.
-I think the CORE people need a visit, too!
-My teacher thinks we should call them about what we found when we tested the water.
+- The limitations of this research are simple: the sample is too small and many more should be tested.
+More trials should be done, maybe with bottles from different manufacturing places, and over a longer period of time. - There are many people who would be very interested in this type of project.
+Doctors, consumers like me, water product people, and anyone who wants healthy water would be interested. - Next steps, if I want to continue this project would be to find different samples, and check those out I would also share my research with adults in my community and get feedback from them.